NiklasVesper/ImagingCytometryTools/README.md

 ## Release history

 1.0.1: Added image compensation, image generation and helper functions to set up the CellProfiler pipeline.<br />
-1.0.2: Updated generation of neighborhood and subcellular data as well as test functions.
+1.0.2: Updated generation of neighborhood and subcellular data as well as test functions.<br />
-1.0.3: Updated generation subcellular data.
+1.0.3: Updated generation subcellular data.<br />